husonlab/catrenet/README.md

 <img src="https://github.com/husonlab/bioraf/blob/master/src/main/resources/bioraf/resources/images/splash.png" alt="Splash" width="600"/>

-BioRAF (formally CatlyNet) is a program for working with a catalytic reaction system (CRS) consisting of a set of 'catalyzed reactions' and a given 'food set' of molecules.
+BioRAF (formerly CatlyNet) is a program for working with a catalytic reaction system (CRS) consisting of a set of 'catalyzed reactions' and a given 'food set' of molecules.
 It provides fast and exact algorithms for calculating the three main types of autocatalytic networks, namely (maximal) RAFs, CAFs, and pseudo-RAFs.
 These three notions are formalizations of the concept of a 'collectively